Delhi Police recovers ex-MP Vijay Goel's snatched phone, arrests 22-year-old man | Law-Order

 - India

-The Delhi Police has recovered the mobile phone of former MP Vijay Goel and arrested a 22-year-old man who had snatched it from him, official said Tuesday.
-Saajan, a resident of Daryaganj, had allegedly snatched Goel’s phone last evening when he was going from Daryaganj towards the Red Fort through the Upper Subhash Marg, police had said.
-Saajan, who had allegedly snatched Goel’s phone from him near the Red Fort in north Delhi, was arrested from Daryaganj area, they said.
-The mobile phone has been recovered, police said, adding that the accused was previously involved in four such cases.
-Describing the incident, Deputy Commissioners of Police (North) Sagar Singh Kalsi had said Monday that around 6.45 pm, when Goel’s car reached near the Jama Masjid metro station, a person came towards him, snatched his phone from his hand and fled, PTI NIT TIR TIR
+The Delhi Police has recovered the mobile phone of former BJP MP Vijay Goel and arrested a 22-year-old man who had snatched it from him, and another person whom it was sold to, official said Tuesday.
+Sajan, a resident of Daryaganj, had allegedly snatched Goel's phone last evening when he was going from Daryaganj towards the Red Fort through the Upper Subhash Marg, police had said.
+Sajan, who had allegedly snatched Goel's phone from him near the Red Fort in north Delhi, was arrested from Daryaganj area, they said.
+Describing the incident, Deputy Commissioners of Police (North) Sagar Singh Kalsi had said Monday that around 6.45 pm, when Goel's car reached near the Jama Masjid metro station, a person wearing blue shirt and white cap came towards him, snatched his phone from his hand and fled.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)